An autonomous community of self-supporting peers in recovery from addiction

 Well at age 35 I clung to life in another emergency room hooked to another ventilator after another major overdose bracing for one more detox.
 My fugitive life at the homeless shelter was over.
 There were felony warrants.
 I begged God to let me die.
 And it wasn’t just the reality that I wasn’t getting any better, it was the undeniable truth that I WAS GETTING WORSE, EXPONENTIALLY WORSE!

-I was removed from life support on St Patrick’s day of 2008 and I haven’t put a chemical in my body since.
-Yes, I know it’s impossible to get from there to here, but by the grace of God I’ve found myself approaching 15 years sober.
+I was removed from life support on St Patrick’s day of 2008 and I haven’t put a drug in my body since.
+Yes, I know it’s impossible to get from there to here, but by the grace of God I’ve found myself at 16 years sober.
 But not JUST sober, I’ve been rendered unthirsty.
 I’ve fully recovered from the only illness that ever left me better than it found me!
 You see the thought of dope hasn’t crossed my mind in as many years, I lost interest in alcohol and I have a life that’s second to none.
 None of which I deserve, for none I take credit.

 How?

 Some things are certain.
 We are divinely called to this — the dance.
 No one enters alone.
-The price of admission is to bring someone with you.
+The price of admission is to bring others with you.
 Right now an invitation has fallen into your hands.

 The prescription for healing me calls for helping you.